deadmopozz/ddos-ripper-ansible/README.md

 ```

 # 3. Before the atack you should check the connection to target (torsocks telnet [target] [port]):
-If you see the output below, then the atack will be successful
+If you see the output below, then the attack will be successful
 ```
 # torsocks telnet google.com 443
 Trying 142.250.217.110...